UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson05.rst

 This is mostly defaults, but a few notes:

-Whereas SQLlite stored everything in a single file, Mongo needs a bunch of files, and they need to go some where. in this case, they will go in the ``mongo_files`` dir. (on my computer the default is a system dir I can't write to).
+Whereas SQLlite stored everything in a single file, Mongo needs a bunch of files, and they need to go somewhere. in this case, they will go in the ``mongo_files`` dir. (on my computer the default is a system dir I can't write to).

 The other thing to note is the port number: The way to have multiple network services on the same computer is that each one gets a unique port number.
-27017 is the default for mongo -- but it's better to specify it. (which means you should specify it in your code, too!)
+27017 is the default for MongoDB -- but it's better to specify it. (which means you should specify it in your code, too!)

 NOTE: don't change this configuration -- the CI is expecting it to be there!